Rookout/docs/docs/rules-reference.md

 ### Selector script

-A selector script allows the user to define for which SDK instances (aka "Rooks") the rule applies.
+A selector script allows the user to define to which SDK instances (aka "Rooks") the breakpoint applies.

 - **Available Paths:** Basic Path, Arithmetic Path
 - **Available Operations:** set, format, return